Katharine Berkoff: North Carolina State University

 Berkoff attended North Carolina State University, where she swam for Head Coach Braden Holloway, a ten-time Atlantic Coast Conference Coach of the Year.
 She would become NC State's first female Olympian.
-She started competing for North Carolina in her freshman year from 2019–20, competing through 2023.
+She started competing for North Carolina in her freshman year from 2019 to 2020, competing through 2023.

 2021

 Berkoff competed at the 2021 NCAA Division I Championships in March.
 She won the gold medal in the 100 y backstroke and finished sixth in the 200 y backstroke.
 Berkoff won gold medals in the women's 200 y medley relay and the women's 400 y medley relay.
 She won a bronze medal in the women's 200 y freestyle relay.

 In June, Berkoff competed at the 2020 U.S. Olympic trials and finished fourth in the 100 m backstroke.

 In December, Berkoff competed at the 2021 World Championships (25 m).
 In the women's 4 × 100 m freestyle relay, she swam in the heats and the final, winning a gold medal.
 In the women's 4 × 50 m medley relay, she swam in the heats, and the American team finished second in the final, earning her a silver medal.
 In the 100 m backstroke, Berkoff won the bronze medal.
 In the mixed 4 × 50 m medley relay, she swam in the heats, and the American team finished second in the final, earning her a silver medal.
 In the women's 4 × 200 m freestyle relay, she swam in the heats, and the American team finished second in the final, earning her a silver medal.
 In the women's 4 × 50 m freestyle relay, she swam in the heats and the final, winning a gold medal.
 In the women's 4 × 100 m medley relay, she swam in the heats and the final, helping the American team finish fourth.